 Wondering what to get the language learner in your life?
 Or maybe, you yourself love learning languages and are trying to figure out what to tell someone else to get you!

 You’ll find something for everyone on this list.
-I hope it inspires you with your gift giving this year!
+I hope it inspires you with your gift-giving (or wish list building) this year!

 Holiday Gift Guide for Language Learners